 There’s a lot of ways.
-The older way is scandir but DirectoryIterator is probably the best way.
+The older way is scandir

-There’s also readdir (to be used with opendir) and glob.
+(to be used with opendir

 Here are some examples on how to use each one to print all the files in the current directory:

-DirectoryIterator usage: (recommended)
+usage: (recommended)

 foreach (new DirectoryIterator('.') as $file) {